esteevanderwalt/AI_Resources/README.md

 # AI Resources

-This is a page to keep track of good sites with resources either about tools used in AI, conferences or papers on various topics
+This is a page to keep track of good sites with resources either about tools used in AI, conferences or papers on various topics in what I am interested in.

 ## Papers